tigerabrodi/dns-resolver/README.md

 1. **You ask:** "What's the IP address for `www.example.com`?"
 2. **DNS Query is Sent:** Your computer sends a DNS query with this question.
 3. **DNS Response:** A DNS server responds with an answer, like "The IP address for `www.example.com` is 192.0.2.1".

+## The "Recursion Desired" Flag

+In the DNS header, the "Recursion Desired" flag, when set to 1, tells the DNS server that it should perform a recursive query if it doesn't have the answer.
+A recursive query means the DNS server will query other servers on your behalf until it finds the answer, rather than just referring you to another server.
+Setting this flag is common for most client-side DNS requests, as it simplifies the client's job.

+## Big Endian

+"Endian" refers to the order in which bytes are arranged and interpreted in computer memory.
+It's about which end (big or little) of a data word is stored in the lowest memory address.

+Think of big endian as writing a date in the format Year-Month-Day.
+No matter where you start reading (from the left), you get the most significant part first (the year).

+The "lower address" in memory is like the beginning of a line.
+In big endian, you start with the most significant part of your data at this beginning.

+**Big Endian:** The most significant byte (the "big end") of the data is placed at the byte with the lowest address.
+For example, for the number 0x1234, 0x12 is stored first.

+**Why Big Endian for DNS:** DNS protocol, as defined in RFC 1035, specifies the use of big endian (also known as network byte order) for transmitting numbers.
+This is important for interoperability, ensuring that all systems talking DNS protocol interpret multi-byte numbers in the same way, regardless of their native byte order.

+## Why Buffer.from()?

+Using `Buffer.from` is crucial in the `encodeDomainName` function for accurately representing the length of each domain label as a byte, rather than a simple number.

+- **Byte Representation:** `Buffer.from([part.length])` creates a buffer containing exactly one byte representing the length of the label.
+This is a binary representation, not just a numeric value.
+- **DNS Protocol Requirement:** The DNS protocol requires the length of each label to be in the binary format, as part of the query message.
+Simply using `part.length` would insert a numeric value, which would not conform to the protocol's requirements.
+- **Examples of What Could Go Wrong:**
+  - If you use `part.length` directly, it would be treated as a character in the string, which could lead to incorrect domain name encoding.
+For example, a label length of 3 would be added as the character '3', not as the binary value 0x03.
+  - This misrepresentation would lead the DNS server to interpret the query incorrectly, potentially failing to resolve the domain name or returning an erroneous response.

+## Buffer

+## Single Byte

+A "single byte" means a unit of digital information composed of 8 bits.

+- The length of each domain label (like 'www' or 'google') is converted into a binary format that occupies exactly 8 bits.
+- For instance, if a label is 'www', its length is 3.
+The binary representation of 3 is `00000011`, which is a single byte.
+- This byte is used in the DNS query to tell the server how many characters the following label has.